Skip to main content

 1. Set up your lists

 Create separate lists in Extrovert for each relationship stage.
+Enable automatic connection requests to connect with prospects you're not yet connected with.

 ☝️ Pro tip: Don't limit yourself to direct contacts.
 Their teams will see your engagement, and you'll spot important changes faster.